-EAD Approval for H-4 Visa Holder
+EAD Approval for H-4 Visa Holder in Charleston

 Our employment-based immigration lawyer received an employment authorization document approval simultaneously with an H-4 change of status approval for the spouse of an H-1B principal.
 Our employment-based immigration team is so happy for our client who will now be able to work in the United States.

 If you would like to learn more about the H-4 EAD process, please visit our article describing the H-4 EAD process.

 According to U.S. immigration laws, an H-4 status holder is eligible for an employment authorization document (EAD) if the H-4 status holder’s spouse is in H-1B status and has an approved I-140 immigrant petition or was granted H-1B status under certain sections of AC21.

 Our Employment-Based Immigration Lawyer is Here to Help You

 Would you like to file an H-4 EAD application but would like the assistance of an employment-based immigration attorney?
 Our employment-based immigration attorney can guide you through the entire process and prepare both your H-4 extension or change of status and H-4 EAD applications in accordance with employment-based immigration rules.
 As an experienced employment-based immigration law firm, Pandev Law has the knowledge and experience to guide you through your H-4 EAD process.

 During your consultation, our employment-based immigration lawyer will provide an honest assessment of your case, and a recommendation for your next steps.